Stuffing: You either love it or you hate it. Unless, that is, we’re talking cornbread stuffing.

 If you try this or any of the Thanksgiving Week Extravaganza recipes, be sure to leave a comment, rate them, and tag a photo #minimalistbaker on Instagram!
 We’d love to see what you serve up.
 Cheers and Happy Thanksgiving week, friends!

-- Double batch cornbread, cubed and dried at room temperature for 24 hours
+- Double batch cornbread (cubed and dried at room temperature for 24 hours // amount as original recipe is written // use amount listed above if altering batch size)

-- 2 Tbsp (30 ml) olive oil or vegan butter
+- 2 Tbsp olive oil or vegan butter

-- Healthy pinch each salt and black pepper, plus more to taste
+- 1 healthy pinch each salt and black pepper (plus more to taste)

 - 1 tsp dried thyme

-- 2 cups (480 ml) vegetable broth (I prefer Imagine brand at Whole Foods)
+- 2 cups vegetable broth (I prefer Imagine brand at Whole Foods)

-- Make your double batch cornbread at least 1 day in advance so it can be cooled, cubed, and then left to dry at room temperature uncovered for 24 hours.
+Make your double batch (amount as original recipe is written // adjust if altering batch size) cornbread at least 1 day in advance so it can be cooled, cubed, and then left to dry at room temperature uncovered for 24 hours.
 This keeps the stuffing from becoming mushy, and allows the cornbread to absorb more of the vegetable broth.

-- While cranberries are baking, heat a large skillet over medium heat.
+While cranberries are baking, heat a large skillet over medium heat.
 Once hot, add olive oil, onion, leeks and a healthy pinch of salt and black pepper.
-Sautée, stirring frequently, until soft and fragrant.
+Sauté, stirring frequently, until soft and fragrant.
 Set aside.

-- Add the dried cornbread to a large mixing bowl along with leeks, thyme, and pecans or walnuts (optional).
-Then add another healthy pinch each salt and black pepper and the vegetable broth, starting with 1 cup (240 ml) and working your way up to 2, stirring gently as you go.
+Add the dried cornbread to a large mixing bowl along with leeks, thyme, and pecans or walnuts (optional).
+Then add another healthy pinch each salt and black pepper and the vegetable broth, starting with half (1 cup or 240 ml as original recipe is written // adjust if altering batch size) and working your way up to 2, stirring gently as you go.
 You aren't looking to make a purée out of the mixture, but rather gently toss and incorporate the flavors.
-I found 2 cups (480 ml) to be the perfect amount.
+I found 2 cups (480 ml) to be the perfect amount (amount as original recipe is written // adjust if altering batch size).
 You want the cornbread to be moistened but not saturated.

-- Transfer a greased 9x13-inch (or similar size) baking dish (like this one), and use a spoon or spatula to spread into an even layer.
+Transfer a greased 9x13-inch (or similar size // adjust number or amount if altering batch size) baking dish (like this one), and use a spoon or spatula to spread into an even layer.
 Cover with foil and bake 25 minutes, then uncover and bake another 30-40 minutes, or until golden brown.

 *Prep time reflects making and drying the cornbread, as well as making the stuffing.
 Cook time reflects cooking the cranberries, leeks and stuffing.